jlmelville/smallvis/docs/index.md

   from from [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne).
 * How hard is it to unroll the [Swiss Roll with SNE](https://jlmelville.github.io/smallvis/swisssne.html)?
 * Using input bandwidths in [SNE output functions](https://jlmelville.github.io/smallvis/bandwidths.html).
+* [Multiscale perplexities](https://jlmelville.github.io/smallvis/msperp.html) as used in multiscale t-SNE.